 While we would like to believe that all forms of bhel are related (and we could present an argument for this, especially since our source already suggests that a 3rd form is probably related to the 2nd, where we would prefer the 1st), the reader must accept that these are just conjectures on the present author’s part.
 Nevertheless, when we discuss the Sl*- root, we must look at the 3rd form of bhleu- again, as it is not entirely inseparable, even if through coincidence.

 How Initial “F” changes to “S”, or Vice Versa

-While the transformations which I am about to mention have more validity at the end of words (but “red” is already a short word), we can see transformations possible between F, S, B, D, ST, G (J-sound), J, SS.
-The X, silent in the word given, nevertheless can be compared in the two spellings of the same place, México and Méjico.
+While the transformations which I am about to mention have more validity at the end of words, we can see transformations possible between F, S, B, D, ST, G (J-sound), J, SS.
+The X, practically silent in the word now to be given, nevertheless can be compared in the two spellings of the same place, México and Méjico.
 Of course, none of these changes is necessary for the change from Flavia to Silvia, but we might put this change at the beginning of the word.
 Such examples would be rare to find, but as I have pointed out in another article on this web site, the word “duel” comes from the Latin “bellum”, and the transformation from “D” to “B” is not as clear-cut as the ones that have just been illustrated.
-However, a look at words derived from initial “B” might give us a word beginning with “F”, or “PH”, maybe “B”, but “S” seems to be excluded.
+However, a look at words derived from initial “B” might give us a word beginning with “F”, or “PH”;, but “S” seems to be excluded.